HouseplantPlantsBeginner

 The Ultimate Guide to Rare Plants for Beginners

 From art prints to fine wines, collecting things has been a popular pastime for many people.
 One of the oldest forms of collecting includes the collection of unique and rare plant species.
-Entire scientific theories have developed thanks to the fascination with and acquisition of the natural world.
+Entire scientific theoriesOpens in a new tab. have developed thanks to the fascination with and acquisition of the natural world.

-The rare plant market has blossomed into a million-dollar industry.
+The rare plant market has blossomed into a million-dollar industryOpens in a new tab..
 You should know a few basic things if you’re interested in going down this green rabbit hole into the rare plant community.

 What Makes a Plant Rare?